pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1499-1500-01 Continue to Reading

+During the weekend I continue to reading the Soft Skills to advance your developer career book.
+I was doing the exercises provided by the book, really I was some aha moments because now I understand some things better.
+With this new gained knowledge I feel more confident and focused in my developer career.
+Also I am happy I could reach 1500 programming days.

 ### Day 1498 Java 21 Problems with Spark

 Today I had a problem trying to run an Spark application with Java 21, looks like that Spark is not compatible with Java 21, you will need to run the application with some predefined configurations.
 However after add this configurations don't works for me.